ntarocco/cds-videos/INSTALL.rst

     (cds3)$ pip install -r requirements.pinned.txt
     (cds3)$ pip install -e .

+On recent MacOS version, if you have a build failure while installing, try prepending the `pip install` cmd with `SYSTEM_VERSION_COMPAT=1`.
 Or to install the latest released versions of all the dependencies

 .. code-block:: console